 If you search the web, you will find some great ideas on how to create your own s'mores bar.
 This individual-sized cast iron grill, in particular, is one of my favorites because it's for each guest.
-However, it's $16.99.
+However, it was $16.99.
 Really, how often are you going to use it with so many other fabulous ideas to try?
-I'd prefer to spend my money on the food.
+I'd prefer to spend my money on food.

-Another idea which takes more time to prepare but allows your guests to still have fun making their own S'mores is to prepare a plate of s'mores on a stick.
+Another idea that takes more time to prepare but allows your guests to still have fun making their own S'mores is to prepare a plate of s'mores on a stick.

-You could have a large platter in the center of the table or you could put 5 s'more sticks on each plate, along with the votive.
+You could have a large platter in the center of the table, or you could put five s'more sticks on each plate, along with the votive.

 Provided that there is an adult around, this would be fun for kids at the next birthday party celebration.